porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

 So let's have a look at receivers now.
 These work pretty much like clocks in that you create them registering a method, and destroy them when they are no longer needed:

-- `pd.Receive:new():register(self, sym, method)`: This creates a new receiver named `sym` (a string) for the Pd-Lua object `self` which, when a message for that receiver becomes available, runs the method specified as a string `method`.
+- `pd.Receive:new():register(self, sym, method)`, short form `pd.receive(self, sym, method)`: This creates a new receiver named `sym` (a string) for the Pd-Lua object `self` which, when a message for that receiver becomes available, runs the method specified as a string `method`.
 Let's say that `method` is `"receive"`, then `self:receive(sel, atoms)` will be invoked with the selector symbol `sel` and arguments `atoms` of the transmitted message.
 You want to assign the result (a `pd.Receive` object) to a member variable of the object (called `self.recv` below), so that you can refer to it later (if only to destroy it, see below).

-- `self.recv:destruct()`: destroys the receiver

-Note that the same caveat applies to receivers as in the case of clocks.
-That is, you should use the `destruct` method to destroy receivers in the `finalize` routine of the receiving object, so that they don't hang around when their object is long dead.
-Otherwise, you guessed it, "weird things will happen."
+- `self.recv:destruct()`: destroys the receiver (as with clocks, this is now entirely optional, but it may still be useful if the receiver needs to be removed before its target object ceases to be)

 Here is a little example which receives any kind of message, stores it, and outputs the last stored message when it gets a `bang` on its inlet.